 Pre-drill a pilot hole and screw in the eye hooks.
 The ones on top are vertical and the ones on the bottom are horizontal.

 Tie the bungee cord to one on the bottom eye screws and thread them through each of the eye screws ending at one of the bottom screw eyes.
 This is what the bungee cord looked like when I was done.

 Just add the Trofast bins and we are done!!

 It has a place for stuffed toys –

 Bins for the small and big toys and shelves to hold boxes of board games –There is even a spot for books on top plus you can keep some bigger toys there too!

 I am about to tell the kids that they get to keep only toys that fit in this organizer and everything else gets donated… Ha!
 Let’s see how that goes…

 Don’t forget!!
-You can get the free printable plans in my Library of Free Plans!!
+You can get printable plans in my Library of Plans!

 How do you organize toys?
 I feel like I am on an eternal quest to organize all things kids.